Spectral Detection of Simplicial Communities via Hodge Laplacians: Networks, simplicial complexes and clique complexes

 We call the simplices in ${S}_k$ the $k$-simplices of ${K}$ and let $\Gamma_{[k]}$ denote the number of $k$-simplices in the simplicial complex.
 Interestingly it is possible to reduce a simplicial complex to a network called {\em the simplicial complex skeleton} by retaining only the nodes and the edges of a simplicial complex.

 Note that there is a natural correspondence between hypergraphs, that is a rapidly growing topic of study in networks, and simplicial complex (a facet of a simplicial complex corresponds to an edge in a hypergraph).
 However, simplicial complexes also allow the use of powerful mathematical tools from topology that aren't directly applicable to general hypergraphs.
-However, some progress has been made in this direction for directed hypergraphs \cite{jost2019hypergraph,mulas2020coupled}.
+Despite this, some progress has been made in this direction for oriented hypergraphs \cite{jost2019hypergraph,mulas2020coupled}.